Home/Supplements/Epigallocatechin gallate

 How to Store

-Store green tea in a cool, dark place in an airtight container to preserve its antioxidant properties.
+Store in a cool, dry place away from light to maintain its antioxidant properties.

 Myths vs Realities